openventilatorregistry/OpenVentilatorRegistry/README.md

 in order to facilitate their distribution during the COVID19 pandemic.
 Even with a ramp up in ventilator production, there is still the significant problem of their efficient distribution.

-The Open Ventilator Registry is calling on software engineers to help build a platform for hospitals to report on their stock of ventilators and if they have a surplus or deficit.
-Hospitals with a surplus can then send their supply to hospitals in greatest need.
+The Open Ventilator Registry is calling on software engineers, UX designers, doctors, hospital staff and medical equipment manufacturers to help build a platform for hospitals to overcome the critical shortage of ventilators.
 We aim to create a nimble and decentralized supply chain and distribution network of these life saving devices.

 We have registered the domain www.openventilatorregistry.org and will deploy the web application there when it is ready.